SC Rheindorf Altach: Reaching the Bundesliga (2004–2014)

-Into Europe (2014–present)
+Into Europe (2014–2017)

 They finished the 2014–15 Bundesliga season in third place.
 With 59 points, they outperformed Grazer AK as the highest finishing promoted team in Bundesliga history.
 The club also qualified for the third qualifying round of the 2015–16 UEFA Europa League, something no club from the region of Vorarlberg had ever achieved before.
 After two wins against Portuguese club Vitória de Guimarães with 6–2 aggregate score, Altach advanced to the play-off round.
 There, after a 1–0 loss at home in the first leg and a goalless draw in the second leg, Altach failed to advance against Belenenses.
 In the second year after promotion, Altach finished the 2015–16 Bundesliga season in eighth place with 40 points.
 The double burden at the beginning of the season with the Europa League and numerous injuries meant that the team struggled and were threatened by relegation until the end of the season.
 The 2016–17 season had its ups and downs.
 The club sensationally ended 2016 as Winterkönig.
 In November, manager Damir Canadi moved to Rapid Wien.
 Under his successor Martin Scherb, Altach finished the spring as the second-worst team, eventually finishing fourth.
 Red Bull Salzburg's cup win over Rapid Wien, however, ensured that Rheindorf Altach once again made the Europa League qualifiers the following season.

+In the first qualifying round of the 2017–18 UEFA Europa League, Altach beat Georgian club Chikhura Sachkhere by 2–1 on aggregate.
+They also advanced through the second and third round, winning 4–1 on aggregate over Belarusian club Dynamo Brest and Belgian club Gent, respectively.
+In the play-off round, they narrowly failed to beat Israeli club Maccabi Tel Aviv with an overall score of 3–2.